 Any player on the team that has possession of the ball.
 All players on the team are attackers but predominantly it is a player whose job is to play the ball forward towards the opponent's goal area to create a scoring opportunity.

 The team that has possession of the ball.

 The away-goal rule is a terminology in football that only applies to some competitions, e.g. the UEFA Champions' League, is a rule that rewards teams for scoring away from home over two legs (or matches).

 Note: Knowledge is Power!
 This website is the 'One Stop Shop for Rules and Regulations' in the United Kingdom.
 Click the image logo to follow The UK Rules on Facebook.

 A player's use of his head to direct the ball backwards.

 A 'back heel' is FIFA football terminology describing a ball kicked using the back (heel) of the foot.

 A pass that a player makes back toward their own goal, usually made back to the goalkeeper.
-This is often a defensive move to restart a new phase of play.
+The pass back to goalie strategy is often a defencive move to restart a new phase of play.

 Positioning defenders away from the ball to protect the vital space behind the defense.

 FIFA govern the match balls used in soccer football games and they regulate the ball's size, material, and inflated pressure.
 The quality and measurements must meet all the required ball specifications.